element-plus/element-plus/docs/en-US/guide/theming.md

 You should use `@use 'xxx.scss' as *;` instead of `@import 'xxx.scss';`.

-Because the sass team said they will remove it eventually.
+Because the sass team said they will remove `@import` eventually.

 > [Sass: @use](https://sass-lang.com/documentation/at-rules/use) vs [Sass: @import](https://sass-lang.com/documentation/at-rules/import)